 instances of content across all relevant categories.
 Pertinent content that is not playable (i.e., "locked out") but will exist in the game code on the final

 game disc must also be disclosed.

-Once checked to ensure that all pertinent content disclosed in the completed questionnaire is reflected in the DVD submitted, the DVD is reviewed by a
+Once checked to ensure that all pertinent content disclosed in the completed questionnaire is reflected in the video submitted, the video is reviewed by a

 group of at least three trained raters who collectively deliberate about what rating should be assigned.
 Once the raters reach consensus on the appropriate